Home About us Support Partners SIGN UP NOW

 Allows the Broker to assign Client IDs to clients in a consistent manner.
 Return the assigned ClientID in situations where the ClientID is assigned by the Server.
 The restriction that Server-assigned ClientIDs could only be used with Clean Session=1 connections is also lifted.

 For most IoT use cases, the MQTT 5 specification has become the logical choice due to its advancements in security, reliability, flexibility, and performance.
 MQTT 5 not only overcomes the limitations of its predecessor but also lays the groundwork for future innovations.
-The adoption of MQTT 5 is expected to sky-rocket in the upcoming years across all sectors.
+The adoption of MQTT 5 will help you understand and on board your complete Data exchange over it.
+We anticipate the adoption to sky-rocket in the upcoming years across all sectors.